kjell/mcn-2020-git-haiku/index.md

-The rains of summer join together.
+The first day of the year:
-fell in silent dawn, spilling
+the scent of flowers floating
-Companion butterfly!
+Darting dragon-fly!